baileyp/advent-of-code-2017/common/day-15/README.md

  - [PHP](../../php/src/Solution/Day15Solution.php)

-## End Notes
+## Footnotes

-<sup>1</sup> Confirmed.
-I did a quick test of using decimal-to-binary conversion and substring operations to compare
-the lowest 16 bits.
+ 1. Confirmed.
+I did a quick test of using decimal-to-binary conversion and substring operations to compare the lowest 16 bits.
 While it still yielded a correct answer, it took 5x longer to compute.
 Not quite as large of a difference as I suspected, but non-trivial all the same.